Whitchurch, Hampshire: First Place Winner in BT Competition

 Whitchurch was ranked first in the BT "Race to Infinity" competition that finished on 31 December 2010.
 The win meant that the residents served from the exchange (01256-89 prefix) would be one of the first ten rural areas in Britain to be upgraded to fibre-optic technology.
 The hope was that this would bring faster Internet speeds sooner to residences, businesses, schools and doctors both in the town itself and to its surrounding villages and the rural communities in-between.

-Town website

-The town website is administered by the Whitchurch Association on behalf of the town residents.
-Any resident is able to contribute, and the site's ethos is non-political, following that of the Whitchurch Association.